Jim Reeves: Legacy

 Reeves was elected posthumously to the Country Music Hall of Fame during 1967, which honored him by saying, "The velvet style of 'Gentleman Jim Reeves' was an international influence.
 His rich voice brought millions of new fans to country music from every corner of the world.
-Although the crash of his private airplane took his life, posterity will keep his name alive because they will remember him as one of the most important performers in Country music."
+Although the crash of his private airplane took his life, posterity will keep his name alive because they will remember him as one of the most important performers in country music."

-In 1998 Reeves was inducted into the Texas Country Music Hall of Fame in Carthage, Texas, where the Jim Reeves Memorial is located.
+In 1998, Reeves was inducted into the Texas Country Music Hall of Fame in Carthage, Texas, where the Jim Reeves Memorial is located.
 The inscription on the memorial reads, "If I, a lowly singer, dry one tear, or soothe one humble human heart in pain, then my homely verse to God is dear, and not one stanza has been sung in vain."

-Each year, the Academy of Country Music awards the Jim Reeves International Award to an artist who has made an "outstanding contributions to the acceptance of country music throughout the world.done the most to promote the genre worldwide".
+Each year, the Academy of Country Music awards the Jim Reeves International Award to an artist who has made an "outstanding contributions to the acceptance of country music throughout the world and has done the most to promote the genre worldwide".

 Posthumous releases

 Reeves' records continued to sell well, both earlier and new albums issued after his death.
-According to Billboard magazine, "Reeves' career continued to thrive with hit records on the Billboard charts throughout the next two decades".
-The last Reeves song on the chart was "The Image Of Me", in 1984.
+According to Billboard, "Reeves' career continued to thrive with hit records on the Billboard charts throughout the next two decades".
+The last Reeves song on the chart was "The Image of Me" in 1984.

 His widow, Mary, was instrumental in the ongoing success of the songs.
 She combined unreleased tracks with previous releases (placing updated instrumentals alongside Reeves' original vocals) to produce a regular series of "new" albums after her husband's death.
 She also operated the Jim Reeves Museum in Nashville from the mid-1970s until 1996.
-On the 15th anniversary of Reeves death, Mary told a country music magazine interviewer, "Jim Reeves my husband is gone; Jim Reeves the artist lives on."
+On the 15th anniversary of Reeves' death, Mary told a country music magazine interviewer, "Jim Reeves my husband is gone; Jim Reeves the artist lives on."
 Since 2006 the museum is in Voxna, Edsbyn, Sweden.

 During 1966, Reeves' record "Distant Drums" hit number one on the UK Singles Chart and remained there for five weeks.
 The song stayed in the UK chart for 25 weeks, and took number one on the US country music chart.
-Originally, "Distant Drums" had been recorded merely as a "demo" for its composer, Cindy Walker, believing it was for her personal use and had been deemed "unsuitable" for general release by Chet Atkins and RCA Victor.
+Originally, "Distant Drums" had been recorded merely as a demo for its composer, Cindy Walker, believing it was for her personal use and had been deemed "unsuitable" for general release by Chet Atkins and RCA Victor.
 During 1966, however, RCA determined a market for the song existed because of the war in Vietnam.
 It was named Song of the Year in the UK during 1966 by the BBC, and Reeves became the first American artist to receive the accolade.
 That same year, singer Del Reeves (no relation) recorded an album paying tribute to him.